mediaopt/paypal-commercetools-client/README.md

 PayPal messages props are based on PayPalMessages props and you can see them on PayPal official documentation [_PayPalMessagesComponentOptions_](https://github.com/paypal/react-paypal-js/blob/main/src/components/PayPalMessages.tsx).

+### CardFields

+- **authenticateThreeDSOrderUrl**: `string`
+  _POST_-Request
+  Communicates with commercetools backend to get the 3d Secure validation results and returns an object with the _liability_shift_, _enrollment_status_, and _authentication_status_.
+  See the examples in our [CoFe integration example repository](https://github.com/mediaopt/paypal-commercetools-cofe-integration/blob/main/packages/poc/backend/payment-paypal/actionControllers/PayPalController.ts)

 ### HostedFields

+HostedFields are deprecated; CardFields is the preferred way to use advanced card payments.

 - **getClientTokenUrl**: `string`
   _POST_-Request - we get a [_ClientTokenResponse_](src/types/index.ts)